 - Management should consider reducing the impact of pain on quality of sleep as well as overall pain reduction.

 - The considerable side-effect profiles of the commonly used oral medications often limit their practical use.
 A combination of both topical and systemic agents may be required for optimal outcomes.

 - If there is severe pain at the outset or if the above measures are not sufficient, add in either a tricyclic antidepressant (off-licence) or gabapentin (licensed) which have been shown to be effective in the treatment of PHN:

 - Tricyclic antidepressants:

-- Amitriptyline (most widely used), imipramine, or nortriptyline may be used.
+- Amitriptyline (most widely used) or nortriptyline may be used.

 - Care should be taken, especially in the elderly, due to the possibility of anticholinergic side-effects which can lead to acute confusion or cardiac arrhythmias.

-- Increase by weekly increments of 25 mg (10 mg if elderly/frail) until pain is controlled or side-effects occur.
+- Increase by weekly increments of 25 mg (10 mg if elderly/frail) for amitriptyline and 10 mg for nortriptyline until pain is controlled or side-effects occur.

-- Start with 300 mg once daily on day one, 300 mg twice daily on day two, and 300 mg three times daily on day three.
+- Gabapentin can be started with 300 mg once daily on day one, 300 mg twice daily on day two, and 300 mg three times daily on day three.